Austen Riggs Center: 2015–2018

 Andrew J. Gerber, MD, PhD, became the medical director/CEO at the Austen Riggs Center In July 2015.
-Prior to coming to Riggs, he served as the director of the Magnetic Resonance Imaging Research Program at the New York State Psychiatric Institute, the director of research at the Columbia University Center for Psychoanalytic Training and Research and an assistant professor of psychiatry in the Division of Child and Adolescent Psychiatry at Columbia University Medical Center.
+Before coming to Riggs, he served as the director of the Magnetic Resonance Imaging Research Program at the New York State Psychiatric Institute, the director of research at the Columbia University Center for Psychoanalytic Training and Research and an assistant professor of psychiatry in the Division of Child and Adolescent Psychiatry at Columbia University Medical Center.
 Dr. Gerber also had a private psychoanalytic practice while in New York.
-During his tenure at Austen Riggs, Dr. Gerber was instrumental in establishing several strategic initiatives in areas including human development, suicide research and education.
+During his tenure at Austen Riggs, Dr. Gerber established several initiatives in human development, suicide research and education.

-2018–present
+2018–2024

 Eric Plakun, a psychiatrist at the Austen Riggs Center for more than 40 years, was named Medical Director/CEO in November 2018.
-Plakun previously served as an expert witness in the 2019 Wit v.
+Plakun previously served as a witness in the 2019 Wit v.
 United Behavioral Health class-action suit.

 In 2019, the Austen Riggs Center marked the centennial year of its founding.
 It partnered with the Norman Rockwell Museum on an exhibition about the relationship between Rockwell and Erik Erikson, opened an exhibition on its history and the history of mental health care in America, and convened an international conference on the mental health crisis in America.